pablo2909/pauljeha/content/_index.md

 {{<figure src="images/paultea.png"  height=200 >}}

-> I'll be at ICML 2024 in Vienna, presenting my most recent work, let me know if you want to meet!

 > Open for internship, please reach out if you think I could be a good fit for your team!

-I'm Paul, a second year PhD student at the Technical University of Denmark in Copenhagen.
+I'm Paul, a third year PhD student at the Technical University of Denmark in Copenhagen.
 I'm supervised by [Jes Frellsen](https://frellsen.org) and [Michael Riis Andersen](https://michaelriis.github.io).

 I'm interested in all things generative models such as VAE, EBMs, GANs, but with a special focus on diffusion models and the theory behind them (stochastic processes, optimal transports, differential equations, etc.).
 Recently I have been working at reducing the variance of score based models' gradients.
 I'm keen now on working on discrete diffusion and their application to text and protein modelling.